Greginkansas/-openhab-openhab1wiki/RWE-Smarthome-Binding.md

 **Important:**
 The binding only runs with TLSv1, which is default until java 1.7.
 If you use java 1.8, you have to add `-Djdk.tls.client.protocols=TLSv1` to the java command in your start.sh/start.bat file.
+(in OpenHAB2 the java command is somewhere at the end of runtime/karaf/bin/karaf)

 # General item binding configuration